 - Sitting down in a good restaurant is a very interesting experience of enjoyment of the Mediterranean lifestyle, and the first principle to learn here is that there’s no need to rush.
 Time, (and a good amount of it) is invested in the event of any meal.

 - The culinary offer in Barcelona is a mixture of traditional Catalan dishes and a very broad International cuisine, thanks in part to the heavy flow of foreigners that have settled in the city in recent years.
-Every option is available, but before asking yourself how good are they, how much should come to mind first.

 - Lunch and dinner take place a bit later than most everywhere, with restaurants opening from 13.00 to 16:00 hours at noon and from 20:00 to 23:00 hours for dinners.
 On the weekends, dinners can start around 22:00.